[Nfbc-info] This American Life and positive images of blindness in the media

 The experiences Ryan relates about his life may be entirely reasonable for

-everywhere.
-I do not have children of my own, but I know many blind people
+I do not have children of my own, but I know many blind people who do, and

 Yes, humorous things happen to blind people and humorous things happen to

-people with children, but in my view, the stories he relates, and the
+people with children, but in my view, the stories Mr. Knighton relates, and the

 manner in which he relates them do not express the idea that blind people